By Juliana Del Pesco

 The ability to brief, or discuss, a case will be extremely important as you move closer to thinking like a U.S. lawyer.
 A brief is intended to help you recall the case in sufficient detail to discuss during class and to integrate into your class notes.
 It’s your best way to analyze the facts and reasoning for a reported case in an organized and manageable fashion.

 It will serve you well in your legal career to master the art of reading and briefing cases early on.
 Law school professors largely base their classroom discussions on the “case method” of analysis and discussion rather than straight lecture.
-You will be expected to come to class prepared to discuss the assigned cases.
+Your professors will expect you to come to class prepared to discuss the assigned cases.
 That means learning how to read and brief those cases as efficiently as possible.

 Law school is your time to develop and polish the skills you will need to pass the bar exam and become an amazing international lawyer.
-Own your U.S. law school class!
+Click here to learn more about law school case briefs.